liampav3/CS7140-final-report/README.md

 ### Variational Approaches

 Variational inference seeks to model the true posterior over the model’s weights with a similar, but more computationally tractable distribution.
-This is achieved by defining a set of parameterized density functions and optimizing the parameters to minimize Kullbeck-Lieber divergence with respect to the posterior.
-The exact set of density functions and minimization procedure used is architecture-dependent (FIND A SOURCE).
+This is achieved by defining a set of parameterized density functions and optimizing the parameters to minimize Kullbeck-Lieber (KL) divergence with respect to the posterior.
+The exact set of density functions and minimization procedure used is architecture-dependent \[8\].
 This survey covers two variational inference-based methods: Bayes by Backprop and MC-Dropout.

 #### MC-Dropout
 Dropout is a feature in which a network's inputs and/or hidden layer nodes are randomly set to 0 with some probability $p$.
 The MC-Dropout BNN \[5\] architecture adds and tunes dropout on its base network to simulate the network's behavior over the true posterior.
 Specifically, the random variable $W_i$ in the true posterior corresponding to the weights of the i-th layer is approximated by